xitrum-framework/xitrum-doc/guide/postback.rst

 Postbacks
 =========

+There are 2 main use cases of web applications:

+* To serve machines: you need to create RESTful APIs for smartphones, web services for other web sites.
+* To serve human users: you need to create interactive web pages.

+As a web framework, Xitrum aims to support you to solve these use cases easily.
+To solve the 1st use case, you use :doc:`RESTful actions </restful>`.
+To solve the 2nd use case, you can use the Ajax form postback feature in Xitrum.
 Please see the following links for the idea about postback:

 * http://en.wikipedia.org/wiki/Postback
 * http://nitrogenproject.com/doc/tutorial.html

-Xitrum's Ajax form postback is inspired by `Nitrogen <http://nitrogenproject.com/>`_.
+Xitrum's postback feature is inspired by `Nitrogen <http://nitrogenproject.com/>`_.

 Layout
 ------